gsi-upm/BigTweet/README.txt

 This file is part of BigTweet.

-BigTweet has been developed by members of the research Group on Intelligent Systems [GSI] (Grupo de Sistemas Inteligentes), acknowledged group by the Universidad Politécnica de Madrid [UPM] (Technical University of Madrid).
+BigTweet has been developed by members of the research Group on Intelligent Systems, Grupo de Sistemas Inteligentes (GSI), acknowledged group by the  Technical University of Madrid, Universidad Politécnica de Madrid (UPM).

 Authors:
-Mercedes Garijo
+Emilio Serrano
 Carlos A. Iglesias
-Emilio Serrano
+Mercedes Garijo

 Contact:
 http://www.gsi.dit.upm.es/;